davidcoles/vc5ng/README.md

 # vc5ng

-A library to manage load balancer services.
-The load balancer is implemented by an interface passed to the `Director`, and configured with a list of services which include health check definitions.
+A library to manage load balanced services.
+The balancer is implemented by an interface passed to the `Director`, and configured with a list of services which include health check definitions.